Does Data Augmentation Improve Generalization in NLP?: Related Work

-Another related body of work focuses on understanding what types of features are extracted by neural language models, in particular looking for evidence that SOTA models go beyond bag-of-words representations and extract ``deeper'' features about linguistic structure.
-Work in this vein has produced evidence that pretrained language models encode knowledge of syntax, using a range of techniques including supervised ``diagnostic classifiers'' \citep{tenney2018what,conneau-etal-2018-cram,hewitt-manning-2019-structural}, classification performance on targeted stimuli \citep{linzen-etal-2016-assessing,goldberg2019assessing}, attention maps/visualizations \citep{voita-etal-2019-analyzing,serrano-smith-2019-attention}, and relational similarity analyses \citep{chrupala-alishahi-2019-correlating}.
-Our work contributes to this literature by focusing on a toy problem and asking under what conditions we might expect deeper features to be extracted, focusing in particular on the role that the training distribution plays in encouraging models to learn deeper structure.
-Related in spirit to our toy data approach is recent work which attempts to quantify how much data a model should need to learn a given deeper feature \citep{geiger-etal-2019-posing}.
-Still other related work explores ways for encouraging models to learn structure which do not rely on data augmentation, e.g. by encoding inductive biases into model architectures \citep{bowman-etal-2015-recursive,andreas2016neural} in order to make ``deep'' features more readily extractable, or by designing training objectives that incentivize the extraction of specific features \citep{swayamdipta2017frame,niehues-cho-2017-exploiting}.
-Exploring the effects these modeling changes on the results presented in this paper is an exciting future direction.
+A related body of recent work asks which features are extracted by neural language models, in particular whether SOTA models represent ``deeper'' syntactic and semantic features.
+Work in this vein has shown that pretrained language models encode knowledge of syntax, using a range of techniques including supervised ``diagnostic classifiers'' \citep{tenney2018what,conneau-etal-2018-cram,hewitt-manning-2019-structural}, classification performance on targeted stimuli \citep{linzen-etal-2016-assessing,goldberg2019assessing}, attention maps/visualizations \citep{voita-etal-2019-analyzing,serrano-smith-2019-attention}, and relational similarity analyses \citep{chrupala-alishahi-2019-correlating}. \citet{geiger-etal-2019-posing} attempts to quantify how much data a model should need to learn a given deeper feature.
+We contribute to this literature by asking under what conditions we might expect deeper features to be extracted and used.